rmaicle/rmaicle.github.io/_posts/2014-12-12-delimiter.md

 tags: [delimiter, ascii, unicode]
 ---

-Dump Comma-separated values (CSV) and Tab-delimited text.
+Dump comma-separated values (CSV) and tab-delimited text.
 Although not commonly used, the [ASCII Delimited Text] was created for the specific purpose of delimiting ASCII text.

 Unicode adopted the ASCII Text Delimiters.